Streamline continuation funds with an AI-powered technology platform

 Continuation funds have grown popular in private equity and venture capital as they allow GPs to maximize the value of a fund asset, offer the liquidity LPs demand, and perform well over time.
+A continuation fund allows LPs to reinvest in a new fund or cash out.
+It also allows new investors to get involved with a known asset rather than invest in an entirely new fund.

 What is a continuation fund?